Galileo88/Galileos-Planet-Pack/README.md

   * Improved texure details even more on some worlds.

-  * Added Grannus with hefty feature set and changed Flight Globals to order it properly.
+  * Changed Flight Globals to enable certain provisions and prevent a related issue.

-* Added "Career Saver" and RemoteTech patches as accomodation for Grannus will break existing game saves.
+* Added "Career Saver" and RemoteTech patches as Flight Globals change will cause other issues (specifically: break existing game saves).

 * Strategia updates.

+* (Pending) Update deltaV map.

 * (Pending) Support for new Scatterer with epic terminators and Kopernicus ring shader.

-* (Pending) Full Kerbalism support.
+* Full Kerbalism support.

 * Gael updates:

   * Lowered KSC island height and made shoreline friendly to enter/exit the ocean.
 Updated KSC++ and island biomes accordingly.

   * Changed Initial Rotation to put sunrise at 01:30 UTC.

+  * Tuned Semi-major Axis so years are exactly 426.0 days long.

 * Updated Texture Replacer.

 * Custom loading screen!

+* Added more secrets to discover.

 **v1.1**